Confronting the Christian Trinity: Most Christian Reject It

 The fully formalized doctrine of the Trinity emerges only after centuries of debate.
 The Council of Nicaea (325 CE) defined the Son as “of the same substance” as the Father to counter Arianism, and the Council of Constantinople (381 CE) codified the Holy Spirit’s status as co-equal.

-Did Jesus Claim to Be God, or Just Speak of God Working Through Him?
+Did Jesus Claim to Be God, or God Working Through Him?

 1. Jesus Says He “Can Do Nothing of Himself”